Bov-Innovation: Putting Theory into Practice

 The presenters will stay around to visit with producers and answer questions after their session is complete.
 The Beef Cattle Research Council and the Canadian Beef Breeds Council will provide additional information and resources to producers who are interested in learning more about each practice.
 If you like our webinars, you should love these interactive in-person sessions.

-What it Means: This is the first time the BCRC has coordinated an in-person extension event.
-This unique event is possible because of National-Check-Off funding, the Beef Science Cluster, our experience in extension over the past few years, and the collaborative spirit of the National Beef Strategy that’s got many of the national beef organisations working together to organize and host the Canadian Beef Industry Conference.
+This is the first time the BCRC has coordinated an in-person extension event.
+This unique event is possible because of National-Check-Off funding, the Beef Science Cluster, our experience in extension over the past few years, and the collaborative spirit of the National Beef Strategy that’s got many of the national beef organizations working together to organize and host the Canadian Beef Industry Conference.

 For more information, go to canadianbeefindustryconference.com.
 We hope to see you there!